trivago/gollum/docs/src/gen/formatter/processjson.rst

 **Directives**

-  Defines an array of action to be applied to the JSON encoded data.
+  Defines an array of actions to be applied to the JSON encoded data.
 Directives are processed in order of their appearance.
-Directives start with the name of the field, followed by an actionm followed by additional parameters if necessary.
+Directives start with the name of the field, followed by an action followed by additional parameters if necessary.
 Parameters, key and action are separated by using the ":" character.
   By default this parameter is set to an empty list.